BottlecapDave/HomeAssistant-OctopusEnergy/README.md

 ### HACS

-While the integration isn't available in the HACS store yet, you can install it as a [custom repository](https://hacs.xyz/docs/faq/custom_repositories), providing the url `https://github.com/BottlecapDave/HomeAssistant-OctopusEnergy`.
+While the integration isn't available in the HACS store yet, you can install it as a [custom repository](https://hacs.xyz/docs/faq/custom_repositories), providing the url `https://github.com/BottlecapDave/HomeAssistant-OctopusEnergy` and category of `integration`.

 ## How to setup